smartIU/arxiv-topics/README.md

    ```terminal
    pip install dash statsmodels
    ```
-- Download and unzip the trimmed down database (without abstracts, embeddings and subsets) from the release
+- Download and unzip a trimmed down database (without abstracts, embeddings and subsets) from the releases

 ## Usage